fx-kirin/csv_zip_rsync/README.md

 Compress csv files in a directory and compress it to zip file.
 And upload to remote ssh server.

+Including checking zip completion and remove csv and zip files after they are uploaded.

 ```
 csv_zip_rsync "{directory to backup}" "ssh name" "remote directory to upload" "not modified period in sec" "suffix to zip and upload"
 ```